 For instance, if you are a DataOps customer with data centers in Singapore, London, and Cape Town; a separate Matillion instance will be installed on your servers in each data center.
 These instances do not know of each other’s existence and do not talk to each other.

 Therefore, if you need to talk to a Matillion VM hosted in Singapore, we install a local agent on this Matillion VM in Singapore.
 Additionally, we can talk to any number of Matillion instances in different parts of the world, each instance behind its own firewall.
-We implement the concept of local agents or DataOps runners that we install behind each firewall and co-locate or install them close to the Matillion VM that they will interface with.
+We implement the concept of local agents or DataOps orchestrators that we install behind each firewall and co-locate or install them close to the Matillion VM that they will interface with.

-The DataOps/Matillion runner code
+The DataOps/Matillion orchestrator code

 As noted above, the Matillion ETL tool does not include a high-level management or orchestration layer.
 Therefore, DataOps provides this functionality when it orchestrates pipeline jobs.
 For instance, in one DataOps pipeline, you can have jobs pulling data from n number of Matillion VMs on multiple continents one after each other, in any order based on their dependencies.
-All you need to do is provide our Matillion runner with the IP address of each appliance.
+All you need to do is provide our Matillion orchestrator with the IP address of each appliance.

 When run as part of a DataOps pipeline, the following occurs: